 - Regulate the thermostat.
 When away from home, one should adjust their thermostat to have a higher temperature reading.
 Doing this promotes a longer lifespan and may lower one’s monthly utility bills.

 - Turn on the power.
 When done with preventive maintenance, one should put the power back on immediately.
 Please leave it to go through a complete cycle and observe how the appliance behaves after that.
 In case it does not perform like it used to, it may be time to involve the professionals.

 How to Troubleshoot for Repairs

 Even with regular maintenance, your AC system may still malfunction.
 It is normal to experience it because there is no way to prevent the system’s wear and tear.
 There is a tricky bit about repairing AC systems that an ordinary person cannot handle.
 It would be prudent for every AC owner to know when it is time to delegate to the experts.
-As suggested by Alco HVAC in Fredericksburg, here are some concerns that may require the intervention of the experts;
+As suggested by HVAC companies, here are some concerns that may require the intervention of the experts;

 - When the AC pad is sinking.
 As time advances, the concrete pads below the heat exchanger and AC tend to settle.
 Professional plumbers may evaluate the depth to which the pads have sunk.
 If they don’t strain the electrical lines and copper coolant tubes, there will not be much effect.
 However, if it drops further, it may cause tension on the lines, necessitating professional intercession.

 - When it is an electrical issue.
 The complex interconnection of motors, tubes, and wires is not for everyone.
 When one suspects they have an electrical fault, it would be wise if they contacted the professionals.
 In case of improper wiring, the complicated circuits can easily trigger shots.

 - If the owner cannot diagnose the problem.
 It’s imprudent and risky to attempt handling a system whose issue one does not know.
 Where would one even start checking?
 Most likely, in such a case, one would aggravate the situation.